shortlist-digital/tapestry-lite/readme.md

       // [function] React component to render
       component: () => {},
-      // [any] Source for WordPress API data, can be one of array, object or string, can also be a function that returns any of those data-types.
+      // [any] Source for API data, can be one of array, object or string, can also be a function that returns any of those data-types.
 When used as a function it has access to the dynamic parameters from the path
       endpoint: 'posts',
       endpoint: ['posts', 'pages'],
       endpoint: { posts: 'posts', pages: 'pages' },